apache/couchdb/share/doc/src/api/database.rst

-The content and structure of the returned JSON will depend on the transaction semantics being used for the bulk update; see :ref:`bulk-semantics` for more information.
-Conflicts and validation errors when updating documents in bulk must be handled separately; see :ref:`bulk-validation`.
+The content and structure of the returned JSON will depend on the transaction semantics being used for the bulk update; see :ref:`api/db/bulk_docs/semantics` for more information.
+Conflicts and validation errors when updating documents in bulk must be handled separately; see :ref:`api/db/bulk_docs/validation`.

 Updating Documents in Bulk
 --------------------------